 Philip later wrote of “the finest harbour in the world, in which a thousand ship of the line may ride in the most perfect security.”

 Settlement of Sydney

 Over the next few days in January 1788, the convicts and settlers were moved to Port Jackson.
 The site was renamed Sydney Cove, after the then-British Home Secretary Lord Sydney.
 On 26 January, Philip and officers from the ship Supply planted the British flag and New South Wales was proclaimed a British colony.

 The settlers’ struggles did not end there, and nor did those of the Indigenous Australians whom they would engage in sporadic conflict with until 1810.
-The settlement of Sydney grew and was unrecognizable by the time the last “first-fleeter,” a female convict from Manchester called Betty King, died in 1856.
+The settlement of Sydney grew and was unrecognisable by the time the last “first-fleeter,” a female convict from Manchester called Betty King, died in 1856.

 What is Australia Day?

 By the early 19th century, residents of the colony alluded to the date of the First Fleet’s arrival in Sydney as a special occasion, and the first official celebration took place in 1818.

 By the end of the century, most colonial capitals in Australia celebrated the anniversary, but it wasn’t until the 1930s that 26 January was being widely celebrated as “Australia Day”.